 In addition, the manufacturer, packer, or distributor whose name appears on the label of a dietary supplement marketed in the United States is required to submit to FDA all serious adverse event reports associated with use of the dietary supplement in the United States.

-FDA's responsibilities include product information, such as labeling, claims, package inserts, and accompanying literature.
+FDA regulates dietary supplement labels and other labeling, such as package inserts and accompanying literature.
 The Federal Trade Commission (FTC) regulates dietary supplement advertising.

 Alerts & Safety Information